honestrox logo

 Still, it was only until I married a non-socially anxious person that I finally saw my way of doing things might seem strange or funny to others.

-If you’re socially anxious, you’ll relate to this list, but if you’re not, stick around to learn more about the people in your life who have social anxiety.
+If you’re socially anxious, you’ll relate to this list, but if you’re not, stick around to learn more about the people in your life with social anxiety.

-10 things I do because of social anxiety:
+10 things I’ve done because of social anxiety:

 1. Plan out each conversation in advance

-If there’s a party to attend, a happy hour, a work function, or any other event involving people, I plan out my topics of conversation.
+If there was a party to attend, a happy hour, a work function, or any other event involving people, I planned out my topics of conversation.

-I play out all the scenarios in my head, from the hugs I’m going to give to the handshakes I’m going to extend.
-I think about how to start each conversation, and I memorize many questions to ask.
-For each person I know will be there.
+I played out all the scenarios in my head, from the hugs I would give to the handshakes I would extend.
+I thought about how to start each conversation, and I memorized many questions to ask.
+For each person, I knew will be there.

-Should they deviate from my plan, I’m screwed.
+Should they deviate from my plan, I was screwed.

-I sometimes role-play the whole conversation to have the upper hand and prepare myself.
-If that’s not social anxiety behavior 101, then I don’t know what is.
+I sometimes role-played the whole conversation to have the upper hand and prepare myself.
+If that’s not social anxiety behaviour 101, then I don’t know what is.

 “Sally, I had NO IDEA you were competing in the world’s book of records for fastest sweater knitter.
 How on Earth did you get into that?!”